-Historic Sotterley is a remnant of what was once an almost 7,000-acre tidewater tobacco plantation and farm.
+Historic Sotterley is a remnant of what was once an almost 6,000-acre tidewater tobacco plantation and farm.
 The museum interprets a history roughly from 1699-1960.
 A site of slavery for 165 years, Sotterley is a Middle Passage site, one of five documented first landing sites in Maryland.
 Sotterley was continuously owned throughout its significant history and was opened to the public in the early 1960s.
 Through a collaboration of descendants of owners, workers and enslaved, the museum tells the story of all who labored and lived on the property.
 Historic Sotterley includes year-round exhibits, walking trails, waterfront, historic buildings, and a farm.
-Historic Sotterley is a National Historic Landmark and a UNESCO Slave Route Site of Memory.
+Historic Sotterley is a National Historic Landmark and a UNESCO "Routes of Enslaved Peoples: Resistance, Liberty and Heritage" Project.

 Backstory and Context

-By the 1970s, Agnes Kane Callum, from Baltimore, had traced her ancestors to an enslaved family at Sotterley in the 19th century.
-Callum then began to visit Sotterley with family and friends to show them the site where her ancestors had survived the burden of slavery.
-To save Sotterley from extinction, Callum aligned with owner descendant, John Hanson Brisoce to save the museum and their common heritage.
-Today, visitors will hear the stories of all who lived and worked here on the banks of the Patuxent River in a place where history happened.
+By the 1970s, Agnes Kane Callum, from Baltimore, had traced her once enslaved ancestors to Sotterley in the 19th century.
+Callum then began to visit Sotterley with family and friends to show them the site where her ancestors had survived the burden of slavery and thrived.
+To save Sotterley from extinction, Callum aligned with owner descendant, John Hanson Briscoe to save the museum and their common heritage.
+Today, visitors will hear the stories of all who lived and worked here on the banks of the Patuxent River in an authentic place where our history and people come to life.
 A non-profit public charity, Historic Sotterley provides educational and cultural opportunities to all that leads to knowledge, understanding and healing.

 National Historic Landmark, Maryland Civil War Trails, Star Spangled Banner Trail,